eluCve/Wordle-Clone-for-Desktop/README.md

 Download and run setup to install this application.

 _Since this application doesn't have a windows license, it might be flagged by your system.
-To run click "More info" and then "Run"._
+To run click "More info" and then "Run Anyway"._